 Roles in the Peer Review Board

 The Peer Review Board was established to provide the UC Berkeley residential community with a means to address inappropriate behavior.
-To fulfill their roles, PRB members are open and responsive to new and changing situations and ideas.
-They respond positively to ideas and viewpoints different than their own.
+PRB members utilize social justice lens to respond to new and challenging situations.
 Board members address the behavior, not the person.
 They are sensitive to students from different backgrounds, cultures, and experiences.
 They assure students of their rights and let them exercise those rights.
 Board members hold students accountable for their actions.
 They use creativity in determining meaningful sanctions that fit behavior.
 Board members make a sincere effort to teach students mutual respect and consideration for the rights of others.
 Board members maintain a high level of professional confidentiality.

 The role of the coordinator is to receive referrals of incidents and complete the administrative tasks involved in the residential conduct process.

 Advising the Board includes:

 - Training the Board to fulfill its roles

 - Helping to facilitate the process, maintaining consistency in each meeting